rapid7-cookbooks/sonarqube/README.md

 #### nginx
 If `node[sonarqube][use_nginx]` is set to `true` this recipe will be included in the run_list and configure nginx as a reverse proxy for SonarQube.
-This recipe currently does not support SSL/TLS configuration, but will in the near future.

 #### postgresql
 Installs postgresql and if `node['sonarqube']['jdbc']['password'] is not set it